OpenVidu/openvidu.io-docs/docs/openvidu-pro/deploying-openvidu-pro.md

 You must have **at least 2 different instances** with a clean installation of **Ubuntu 16.04**

-- One instance for the **OpenVidu Server Pro** node
+- One instance for the **OpenVidu Server Pro Node**
-- One instance for a **Media Server** node
+- One instance for a **Media Node**

-You can actually have as many instances as you want for Media Server nodes.
-The number of Media Server nodes determines the size of your cluster: the more Media Server nodes, the more video sessions your cluster will be able to handle.
+You can actually have as many instances as you want for Media Nodes.
+The number of Media Nodes determines the size of your cluster: the more Media Nodes, the more video sessions your cluster will be able to handle.
+Check out [Scalability](/openvidu-pro/scalability/){:target="_blank"} section for further details.

 Besides, be sure to meet the following criteria in your cluster instances: